 Opened in June 2017, the Los Angeles area’s first hotel under Hilton Worldwide’s Waldorf Astoria luxury brand is located on the triangular corner next to the Beverly Hilton.
 The newly-built property, with Streamline Moderne design influences, is 12 stories tall and features 170 rooms.
 Book Now →

 DOWNTOWN L.A.
 PROPER

 Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated debut its Downtown L.A. hotel at the site of the former Case Hotel by the end of 2018.
 The 13-story property, which was built in 1924, will have 151 rooms as well as a rooftop that includes a restaurant, bar and pool.

 Korzen will open a second Southern California property under the Proper Hotels brand in Santa Monica in early 2019.
 The 271-room hotel will be developed out of a historic 1928 structure and an adjacent new building at Wilshire Boulevard and 7th Street.

 HAMPTON INN & SUITES KOREATOWN

-Hilton will bring its Hampton Inn & Suites brand to Koreatown in February 2018 with 172-rooms.
+Hilton will bring its Hampton Inn & Suites brand to Koreatown in October 2018 with a 172-room hotel.

 WEST HOLLYWOOD EDITION